TianyuWu-Henry/MLDS400_Group5/Final_Deliverable/README.md

-This folder includes all the final deliverables for this project.
+This folder includes all final deliverables for this project.

+- Deck of slides for a 15-minute presentation
+- Final report
+- ROI analysis
+- Scripts (Codes)